apache/tvm/docs/contribute/git_howto.rst

 Here are some tips for git workflow.

-## How to resolve conflict with master
+## How to resolve conflict with main

-- First rebase to most recent master
+- First rebase to most recent main

 .. code:: bash

   # The first two steps can be skipped after you do it once.
-  git remote add upstream [url to tvm repo] git fetch upstream git rebase upstream/master
+  git remote add upstream [url to tvm repo] git fetch upstream git rebase upstream/main

 - The git may show some conflicts it cannot merge, say `conflicted.py`.